Magentalane

-Magentalane was the fifth and final album of new material by the Canadian rock group Klaatu.
+Magentalane is the fifth and final studio album by the Canadian rock group Klaatu.

-Recording and Background
+Recording and background

 For their final album, Klaatu regained complete artistic control over the music, marking a return to their familiar psychedelic pop sound, after their previous album Endangered Species was essentially a product of Capitol Records’ attempt to commercialise the band, and therefore featured outside musicians playing most of the instruments heard on the record.

-The advance budget for Magentalane helped make E.S.P.
-Studios of Buttonville, Ontario, a professional studio in 1980.
-E.S.P. was owned by Klaatu member Dee Long and partner John Jones, who both went on to George Martin's AIR Studios in London in 1985.
+The advance budget for Magentalane helped make ESP Studios of Buttonville, Ontario, a professional studio in 1980.
+ESP was owned by Klaatu member Dee Long and partner John Jones, who both went on to George Martin's AIR Studios in London in 1985.

-Track 5, "December Dream," was written as a tribute to John Lennon, who had been killed 10 months prior to the album's release.
-At the end of the track, the lyrics "the dream is over" are said, likely as a reference to the same lines at the end of Lennon's Plastic Ono Band track "God."

 Release

 Since Capitol Records had terminated Klaatu, following the commercial failure of their previous album, Endangered Species, Magentalane was only released in Canada and Mexico, although it was reissued worldwide in 1995 on Compact Disc by Permanent Press Records.

 The sound of a springing mousetrap is present on the album, followed by the sound of a mouse running away.
 According to John Woloschuk, this was intended to allow Klaatu's fanbase to know that Magentalane was likely to be Klaatu's last studio album.